-Election tourism: Out-of-state voters swamp NH
+Election tourism: Out-of-state voters swamp NHEDITORIAL

 We’re happy to welcome tourists from around the world to watch New Hampshire’s first-in-the-nation primary every four years.
 But it is a spectator sport.